 Too many project managers struggle to plan for a website project — whether it’s a build-from-scratch one or revamping the decades-old site.
 Need some tips for writing your project brief?
-Team Grayscale has prepared a quick list covering some questions commonly asked by website design and development agencies.
+Team Grayscale has prepared a quick list covering some questions commonly asked by website design and web development agencies.

 Study this list ahead of time so you’ll be ready to answer them with confidence in front of your teammates and boss.